-It is Earth and Mineral Science College policy that no graduate student for whom English is a second language may serve as a teaching assistant or may conduct laboratories until he or she has received an NR (No Restriction) rating from the Department of Linguistics.
-All incoming students are scheduled by the Graduate Assistant to take the test American English Oral Communicative Proficiency Test.
-Students who do not receive an NR rating may take some or all of the English as second language courses: ESL 115G, 117G, or 118G.
+It is university policy that no graduate student for whom English is a second language may serve as a teaching assistant or may conduct laboratories until he or she has received an NR (No Restriction) rating from the Department of Linguistics.
+All incoming students are scheduled by the Graduate Program Coordinator to take the test American English Oral Communicative Proficiency Test (AEOCPT).
+Students who do not receive an NR rating may take some or all of the English as second language courses: ESL 114G, 115G, 117G, or 118G.